rameshuv/bonus-hunt-guesser/README.md

 4. Review **Bonus Hunt → Settings** to confirm currency, winner limits, menu assignments, and notification templates.

-## Release 8.0.22 highlights
+## Release 8.0.23 highlights

-- Updated plugin metadata to version 8.0.22 and adjusted table containers to keep horizontal overflow visible on desktop layouts while preserving mobile scrollability.
+- Updated plugin metadata and delivery checklists to version 8.0.23 for the requested runtime while retaining the recent table overflow refinements for desktop and mobile layouts.

 ## Manual QA checklist (recommended)